Julie Doyle (soccer, born 1996): Early life

-Baylor Bears

 Doyle played four years for Baylor University finishing her Bears career with a career 20 goals and 13 assists in 88 appearances.
 During her senior year she was named a semi-finalist for the MAC Hermann Trophy Award as well as became the first student-athlete in Baylor program history to earn the prestigious United Soccer Coaches All-America first team honors.

 The two-time captain logged more minutes (7809), the most of any player Baylor Bears women's soccer history.
 She finished her university career in the top 10 all-time for career goals scored and points totaled.

 Club career

-Sky Blue FC, 2019

 Doyle was selected by Sky Blue FC with the 11th overall pick in the 2019 NWSL College Draft.
 In doing so she became the first student-athlete from Baylor to be drafted into the NWSL.
 She signed with the club in March 2019.

 Doyle made her club regular season debut on April 13, 2019.